 - Stay hydrated with the right type of drinks to support your fasting.
 It will help you stay energized and focused.

 - Take things slowly.
 Be realistic with what you expect from yourself.
-Don’t push yourself too hard into this new routine because it can take time to adjust.
+Don’t push yourself too hard into this new routine because it will take time to adjust.

 #9 – What To Eat When Intermittent Fasting

 When it comes to intermittent fasting you need to eat a healthy and well-balanced diet.
 Eat whole foods as much as you can and drink plenty of water to stay hydrated.

 If you want results, don’t be eating junk food.
 If you consume a bunch of sugar-laden, highly processed, or fatty foods you will not get the results you want and are wasting your time.